 Writing course designed to develop students’ abilities to write in a variety of modes for a wide range of purposes.

 One of three foundational courses for majors and potential majors in English, Literature Matters introduces students to a central set of problems in contemporary literary studies (for example, Identity and Empire, Shakespeare to Ondaatje).
 The course includes important canonical works as well as neglected or emerging writers.
 There is a focus on how to read and understand literature; how reading and writing literature influence identity, meaning, and value; and how to develop strategies for reading, discussing, and writing about literary works.
+Attention is also given to narrative structure.
 Students are strongly encouraged to enroll in this course in the spring semester of their freshman or sophomore year.
+Offered spring semester.

 Students discuss canonical texts of early British writing, with particular attention to close-reading and appreciation.
 The course often pursues a single theme, genre or motif through the readings.